Ah yes — the great divide.

 So if you’re not living every aspect of your life at 100%, join me for my free web class…

-It’s airing April 16 – 22 and it’s one of my signature, most sought-after free web classes where you’ll discover how to tame your fear-based mind so you can master your life, succeed even in the face of fear and challenges, and become truly unstoppable.
+This web class is one of my signature, most sought-after free web classes where you’ll discover how to tame your fear-based mind so you can master your life, succeed even in the face of fear and challenges, and become truly unstoppable.

 You want to be living at 100% like other rich and successful people by making choices based on your inner power, not fear.
 Fear will keep you from having what you truly want in life, and that’s no way to live.
 So to make sure that doesn’t happen to you, I highly encourage you to join me on my class as my guest.